folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 ### Duplicating a patron notice template

-1. In the **Patron notice templates** pane, select the patron notice template, you want to duplicate.
+1. In the **Patron notice templates** pane, select the patron notice template you want to duplicate.
 2. In the **patron notice template details** pane, click **Actions > Duplicate**.
 A New patron notice window appears with the same patron notice information as the notice you chose to duplicate.
 3. Edit the notice name and any other details.
 You cannot have two notices with the same name.
 4. Click **Save & close**.
 The duplicate notice is saved and appears in the Patron notice templates pane.